-To open/download a video clip/image, select the file first, and then click on download below the Recording list field.
+To open/download a video clip/image, select the file first, then click on Download below the Recording list.
 The selected file window will pop up.
-Click on the AVI/JPEG file to directly open the file or download it to a specified location.
+Click on the AVI/JPEG file to download the file to the specified location.